Shiba-2-shiba/comfyui-color-ascii-art-node/README.md

 ⑦contrast：画像のコントラストを上げます。デフォルトは1.0ですが、このみによって上げてください。

-image: The input image for generating ASCII art.
-pixel_size: Size of the pixels in the ASCII art.
-font_size_min: Minimum font size used for ASCII characters.
-aspect_ratio_correction: Adjustment for aspect ratio.
-font_name: The font file to be used.
-ascii_chars_filename: The text file containing custom ASCII character sets.
+＜English＞

+①pixel size: The numerical value of the size to be pixelated.
+Default is set to 8.

+②font_size_min: The size of the font will be twice or three times the size set here.

+③aspect_ratio_correction：When there is a noticeable overlap of characters, increase the value here to adjust it.

+④font_name：Enter the file name of the font file in the directory.
+The default is Chewy-Regular.ttf.
+You can use a different font by placing a font file of your choice.

+⑤ascii_chars_filename: Enter ascii_custum_characters.txt in the directory.
+By changing the characters in this file, you can change the characters to be placed.

-brightness: Adjust the brightness of the input image.
+⑥brightness: Adjust the brightness of the image.
+The basic value is 1.0.
+If you want to make light-colored areas whiter, increase this value.

-contrast: Adjust the contrast of the input image.
+⑦contrast: Increases the contrast of the image.
+The default value is 1.0, but you can increase this value depending on the contrast.
-Example
-Below is an example of the generated ASCII art: